-THECB Comment - The amounts in the table above can be obtained from the TRS schedules published on its website.
+These amounts can be obtained from the TRS schedules published on its website.

-The net pension liability was measured as of August 31, FY1, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The net pension liability was measured as of August 31, FY0 and rolled forward to August 31, FY1 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, FY1, thru August 31, FY1.

-At the measurement date of August 31, FY1, the employer's proportion of the collective net pension liability was xx.x percent, which was an increase (decrease) of x.xxxxx percent from its proportion measured as of August 31, FY0.
+At the measurement date of August 31, FY1, the employer's proportion of the collective net pension liability was xx.x%, which was an increase (decrease) of x.xxxxx% from its proportion measured as of August 31, FY0.